-The Center for Learning in Action strives to cultivate and sustain experiential learning opportunities, curricular and non-curricular, in service of the teaching goals of our faculty, the civic aspirations of our students and the needs of the wider community.
+The Center for Learning in Action (CLiA) cultivates and sustains experiential learning opportunities, curricular and non-curricular, in service of the teaching goals of our faculty, the civic aspirations of our students, and the needs of the wider community.

 Experiential learning, at Williams fits with the College’s broad philosophy of enhancing student capacity to improve society.
 The educational effects of community engagement work, when done ethically and effectively, are powerful, adding real-life complications to classroom discourse and developing essential leadership and citizenship skills.